sagarmalviyaa/ems-user-entitlement/README.md

 The Election Management Software prioritizes security and data integrity.
 It employs robust encryption methods to safeguard sensitive information and implements user authorization protocols to prevent unauthorized access.

 ## Support
-For any inquiries or support related to the Election Management Software, please contact our support team at [support@email.com](mailto:support@email.com) or call us at [phone number].
+For any inquiries or support related to the Election Management Software, please contact our support team.

 ## License
 This software is licensed under [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the accompanying license file for more details.